rwxrob/zet/20211115035915/README.md

 serious water sports, I won't be streaming them.
 For that a GoPro makes a lot of sense.

+I did discover something else that I *really* want to include in my life streaming activities: live music sessions.
+I'll be taking all that obscene amount of money I would have spend on everything else and getting a zoom to plugin to my mac or phone.
+I really want to live capture great busking music when possible.

 Tags:

     #twitch #kits #irl #til